Isomalloc: refactor to associate migratable allocations with entities other than persistent threads

 Isomalloc is currently very specialized to supporting the needs of AMPI/TCharm and BigSim emulation.
 These use cases have user-level threads that are created at startup, and persist for the duration of the run.
 However, there's nothing inherent in the migratable allocation functionality that limits it to this usage.
 In porting Chombo to run on Charm++, I've found that it would be convenient to have migratable allocations associated with an object instead.
 This could prove to be useful for porting in any kind of legacy code to Charm++, where recursively implementing PUP routines through the entire code base would be extraordinarily tedious and error-prone.

 I intend to refactor Isomalloc so that it simply takes a 'context' argument that says which arena of co-migrating memory an allocation should come from.
 The TCharm/AMPI and BigSim cases would then associate a context with their threads, while the Chombo case would associate a context with each object.

-#2 Updated by Phil Miller about 3 years ago
+#2 Updated by Phil Miller over 3 years ago